thevilledev/puppet-in-docker/README.md

 If you are running `docker-engine` newer than 1.10.0 you can use the `docker-compose-v2.yaml` file to set up the environment.
 This allows to create a separate network to the project network namespace called `puppets`.
-In addition, the containers do nothave to be linked as DNS inside the namespace works as is.
+In addition, the containers do not have to be linked as DNS inside the namespace works as is.

 ```
 $ sudo docker-compose -f docker-compose-v2.yaml up -d